 Use the inhale to replace that feeling with a sense of ease.

 Breathing in a deliberate way has the power to transform our feelings around a sensation and offers relief by reducing stress.
 Almost as importantly as breath is seeking out things that make you smile.
 I like comedy, plants, and creating things from found objects.
 Even pasting on an artificial smile can be a springboard to real happiness.

 What is one of your favorite yoga postures for chronic pain?

 It’s tough to make a general statement about what works for all people with chronic pain since that looks different for everyone.
 A pose that feels good for one person’s neck may hurt another’s back or knees.

 My favorite pose is one that does not cause any strain or pain.
 YFA advocates the use of props to support the physical body to execute poses with ease.
 Yoga for Arthritis supports practitioners in finding as much comfort as possible in a pose and shifting the focus away from the symptoms to an easeful peaceful experience.
 My personal favorite relaxation pose is laying on my back with a cushion under my hips while resting my legs up the wall.
 Then drawing a blanket across my torso and arms.
 After 10 minutes of deep breathing in this position my back feels a lot less pressure.

-Join Nitika every Thursday from 6-7:30 pm from February 16- April 6 for this special 8-week series that will facilitate a space and provide tools for you to find ease within your chronic pain.
+Join Nitika every Monday from 6-7:30 pm from April 24- May 15 for this special 4-week series that will facilitate a space and provide tools for you to find ease within your chronic pain.
 Space is limited to 8 participants and pre-registration is required, so be sure to save your spot.
 And remember, when you practice at Project Yoga Richmond, you help make yoga accessible to your community!

 Special thank you to Mc Abbott Photography for sharing the talents with us!